 There are many forms involved with the application for a Personal Licence under the Licensing Act 2003.

 From 6th April 2017, any applicants applying for a personal licence must submit further documentation to demonstrate entitlement to live and work in the UK.

 Disclosure and Barring checks

 From the 31st January 2018 Basic Disclosures will no longer be processed by Disclosure Scotland for individuals living in England and Wales.

-Individuals living in England and Wales will be able to apply to DBS for a basic check via the new online application route that is available on Gov.uk.
-Alternatively, an individual can use a 'Responsible Organisation' (RO - a third party registered with DBS - to submit checks on thier behalf.
+Individuals living in England and Wales will be able to apply to DBS for a basic check via the new online application route that is available on GOV.UK.
+Alternatively, an individual can use a 'Responsible Organisation' (RO - a third party registered with DBS - to submit checks on their behalf.
 List of Responsible Organistions.

 Responsibilities as a Personal Licence Holder

 If a personal licence holder no longer wishes to hold the personal licence they must surrender it back to the original issuing authority with formal notification to this effect.

 If any part of the personal licence documentation becomes lost, stolen, damaged and/or is destroyed, a personal licence holder is entitled to apply to the issuing authority for a copy of the licence.
 A fee of £10.50 is payable for document replacement.